billguastalla/angular-audioplayer/README.md

 # angular-audioplayer

+Introduction:
-An audio player written as a component in Angular 5 / Typescript
+This is a simple audioplayer written as a component in Angular 5.

+Dependencies: